 - Formal mentoring opportunity available to all participants (optional)

-- Final Retreat Nov (Friday/Saturday residential) – compulsory
+- Closing Retreat Nov (Friday/Saturday residential) – compulsory

 Program Days are themed to cover relevant topics and issues for the Great South Coast (from Health Promotion and Prevention to Education, the Economy, Climate Adaptation and Nature Based Tourism).
 These topics are aligned to the Great South Coast Strategic Plan.
 Local and state leaders and content experts address the participants on the topics.
 See the Speakers and Latest News page for more information.